nateforsyth/nateforsyth.github.io/_posts/2019-02-15-spfx-projects-and-shared-libraries-part-1.md

 You'll have:
 * Multiple projects.
 * Multiple copies of _similar_ code implementations, be they utility functions, service wrappers for the various SharePoint APIs, or SharePoint Search query builders.
-* Projects near identical utility functionality that _really should be shared_.
+* Projects with near identical utility functionality that _really should be shared_.

 There are many people much smarter than I am, that much is obvious.
 Some have even blogged about this very topic of course, but from the perspective of a Production solution, I've found what I've been reading to be either:
-* [Overly generalised for production use](https://disq.us/url?url=https%3A%2F%2Fpaulryan.com.au%2F2017%2Fspfx-packaging-sharing-code-web-parts-extensions%2F%3AX9WxEr9F3Mfr4h8DWkrfZXXmG64&cuid=4032940) and unacceptable for our clients:
+* [Overly generalised for production use](https://disq.us/url?url=https%3A%2F%2Fpaulryan.com.au%2F2017%2Fspfx-packaging-sharing-code-web-parts-extensions%2F%3AX9WxEr9F3Mfr4h8DWkrfZXXmG64&cuid=4032940) and unacceptable for _our_ clients:
   >So take my word for it, add all your SPFx components to a single package and create multi-component bundles

   Our clients pay only for specific component bundles.
 Bundling them all together opens us up to having to contractually support a component they've not paid for, but have managed to access through potential user error.